 Soil testing is crucial for environmental conservation.
 By using only the necessary amounts of fertilizers and amendments, gardeners and farmers can reduce runoff into waterways and lower the risk of eutrophication and groundwater contamination.

 Soil testing is a low-cost and simple process that can make-or-break plant, lawn and crop health.
-By providing information on soil pH, nutrient levels and organic matter, soil tests help gardeners, farmers and landscapers make informed decisions on lime and fertilizer application.
+By providing information on soil pH, nutrients and organic matter, soil tests help gardeners, farmers and landscapers make decisions on lime and fertilizer application.
 Regular soil testing, proper sampling and accurate interpretation of results will lead to better gardening and farming outcomes—and sustainable practices that benefit the environment.

 When you take samples at construction sites, you drill to different depths to get samples that reflect the soil conditions across the site.
 These samples are then placed in sample bags or plastic buckets to prevent contamination or alteration before reaching the testing lab.
 The results of these tests will guide architects and engineers in designing foundations that can support the planned structures, choosing the right form of construction and applying necessary ground modification techniques.